Heart of Darkness (video game)

 Heart of Darkness is a cinematic platform video game developed by French developer Amazing Studio for the PlayStation and Microsoft Windows.

 The game places players in the role of a child named Andy as he attempts to rescue his dog who has been kidnapped by shadow-like spectres.
 The game has about half an hour of storytelling cinematic sequences and thousands of 2D animated frames, and uses pre-rendered background scenery.
 The game was supervised by game developer Éric Chahi, known for Another World, this time with a team of artists and developers.
 The game also features an original score by film and television composer Bruce Broughton.

 The game is completely unrelated to the Joseph Conrad novel of the same name.

 Gameplay

 Heart of Darkness is a cinematic platformer in the vein of Éric Chahi's previous game Another World.
 The player controls Andy, who faces various dangers in search of his dog, Whisky.
 The player progresses through the game's linear storyline by navigating various environments and solving puzzles, all whilst attempting to keep Andy from being killed by evil shadows, hungry wildlife, and perilous obstacles.
 Along with basic movement, such as running, jumping, and climbing, certain sections of the game give Andy additional abilities.
 The plasma cannon allows Andy to shoot lightning at shadows in order to disintegrate them.
 The special powers, which can also be used offensively against enemies, can additionally be used to grow and destroy trees born from seeds.
-The player has unlimited tries, with Andy returning to the most recent checkpoint when he is killed.
+The player has unlimited tries, with Andy returning to the most recent checkpoint when he is killed, similar to Another World.